IMM-101 and Cancer

 IMM-101 is being evaluated in an investigator sponsored open label, non-randomised Phase I/II study (“LAPC-2”) in Locally Advanced Pancreatic Cancer (LAPC) conducted at the Erasmus University Medical Centre in Rotterdam.
 The LAPC-2 study is designed to evaluate the safety and efficacy of IMM-101 administered in combination with stereotactic radiotherapy of the primary tumour in LAPC patients who initially responded to FOLFIRINOX.

-Further investigator sponsored studies with IMM-101 in advanced Pancreatic cancers (including first line therapy in combination with a CPI in metastatic patients and in combination with different tumour vaccines in metastatic patients) are planned for 2021.
+Further investigator sponsored studies with IMM-101 in advanced Pancreatic cancers (including first line therapy in combination with a CPI in metastatic patients and in combination with different tumour vaccines in metastatic patients) are planned for 2021 and 2022.

-Immodulon plans to commence a company sponsored Phase II randomized study in metastatic Pancreatic cancer in 2021.
+Immodulon plans to commence a company sponsored Phase II randomised study in a sub-group of metastatic Pancreatic cancer patients in 2021.
 This study will potentially evaluate the effect of IMM-101 in combination with other treatments.

 Melanoma is a serious form of skin cancer that begins in cells known as melanocytes.
 While it is less common than other skin cancers (basal cell carcinoma and squamous cell carcinoma), Melanoma is more dangerous because of its ability to spread to other organs more rapidly if it is not treated at an early stage.

 Immodulon has completed two clinical trials of IMM-101 in Melanoma.
 A Phase I in 18 patients with advanced unresectable Melanoma to investigate safety and tolerability (IMM-101-0013) and an open label follow up study (IMM-101-008) with 10 of these patients, who were observed for nearly eight years.
 In these studies, IMM-101 demonstrated a favourable safety profile with highly encouraging long-term survival data4.